Mezo-hx/HeapsTutorial/docs/Tutorial/Texts.md

 ![BMFont](../Images/BMFont.png)

-If the characters background look dark compared to mines, just click on each one of them until all are lit up.
+If your characters background look dark compared to mines, just click on each one of them until all are lit up.

 Now, press **F** on your keyboard, once pressed, you should see this: